hashicorp/nomad/website/source/api/client.html.md

 ### Parameters

 - `node_id` `(string: <optional>)` - Specifies the node to query.
-This is required when the endpoint is being access via a server.
+This is required when the endpoint is being accessed via a server.
 This is specified as part of the URL.
 Note, this must be the _full_ node ID, not the short 8-character one.
 This is specified as part of the path.